Submission to the Education and Workforce Select Committee on the Education Amendment Bill

 There is no entitlement for a State School (as defined by the Education Act (1989)), to provide the same level of ‘self-determination’ that PSKH are provided.

 The concept of partnership and the right to self-determination are key elements of the Treaty of Waitangi and the contract that PSKH entered into with the Crown. (refer to the PSKH contract Clause E2).
+Recommendation 1 would go some way towards addressing the concern that neither of these key characteristics are available to State Schools.

-Recommendation 1: That the Establishment Board of Trustees for a new State School (being opened to replace a
+Recommendation 1: That the Establishment Board of Trustees for a new State School (being opened to replace a closing PSKH) would be made up of the Board of the corresponding and closing PSKH.

-The bulk funding of PSKH enabled the allocation of funds to priority areas such as small class sizes, the provision of meals for students, and the provision of uniforms to students.
+Bulk funding: The bulk funding of PSKH enabled the allocation of funds to priority areas such as small class sizes, the provision of meals for students, and the provision of uniforms to students.
 The way the property grants and salaries grants were cashed up for PSKH were disadvantageous to PSKH to the extent that both were paid at a discount to the funding provided to comparable State Schools, but the fact they

 were paid as a bulk (cashed-up) fund allowed the schools to exercise discretion over spending in priority areas.

-The inclusion of ‘contractual performance targets’ for PSKH was both motivational and supportive of the need for schools to be accountable for student success.
+Performance targets: The inclusion of ‘contractual performance targets’ for PSKH was both motivational and supportive of the need for schools to be accountable for student success.

 Although the Better Public Service performance targets specified in PSKH contracts were in effect unrealistic, the concept was worthy of further development.
-The monitoring of
+The monitoring of individual student progress year on year would have been a more logical approach.

 For example: PSKH targets for school leavers with L2 NCEA were set at Better Public Service (BPS) levels, without taking into account that schools taking their first enrolments of Priority Learners at Year 11 would struggle to achieve these targets (at least in their early years, given that many of these students were up to two years behind their peer group achievement).
-Exercising accountability for targets as high as 85% was unrealistic given that small numbers of poorly performing
+Exercising accountability for targets as high as 85% was unrealistic given that small numbers of poorly performing students would constitute school leavers early in the PSKH’s history.

-It is acknowledged that opposition from the teachers’ unions, namely NZEI and NZPPTA, has resonated with the current Government to the point where it was persuaded to close PSKH by the end of the 2018 school year and to repeal any / all enabling PSKH legislation on 01 August 2018.
+Employment arrangements: It is acknowledged that opposition from the teachers’ unions, namely NZEI and NZPPTA, has resonated with the current Government to the point where it was persuaded to close PSKH by the end of the 2018 school year and to repeal any / all enabling PSKH legislation on 01 August 2018.

 While a key driver for the teachers’ unions opposition to PSKH was the PSKH flexibility to employ non-registered teachers, the reality is that this was largely irrelevant as very few non-registered teachers were employed throughout the PSKH movement, and those that were came from training experience backgrounds such as the Military.

 The related issue of PSKH employing teachers on Individual Employment Agreements (IEAs) that bore no resemblance to the teachers’ collective agreements was also unacceptable to the teachers’ unions.
-These IEAs however allowed PSKH sponsors to incorporate organisational ‘performance targets’ into individual employment arrangements
+These IEAs however allowed PSKH sponsors to incorporate organisational ‘performance targets’ into individual employment arrangements in some cases, and to customise work duties and responsibilities in others.

 The teacher’s unions view of PSKH employment arrangements is somewhat disingenuous.
 The reality is that many state schools now derive significant revenues from such sources as ‘international fee-paying students’ that are being used to incentivise teachers, pay staff above the state salary scale, to reward staff undertaking additional duties, to providing ‘company’ vehicles for the business and private use of Principals etc. The flexibility afforded to PSKH by way of being able to function outside of the teachers’ collectives was fundamental to their success.